For those of you who know me, you'll know that I have one or two other websites that specialise in weight loss.

 No as you can imagine, mixing concrete is back breaking work when you have to shovel sand, gravel and cement into a mixer by hand, then once its mixed tip it into a wheelbarrow to transfer to the place it was being laid.
 That is serious physical work and my weight started to drop as my strength increased day by day.
 The first week I had terrible muscle pains where I was using muscles I hadn't used for years, but I'm a stubborn tenacious bastard and I was determined to do this.
 At 42 years of age, if I didn't do it now, I probably never would.

 Once the base was laid, I got a delivery of concrete blocks which I would build the walls from.
 That took me almost 2 months to complete as I had no bricklaying experience and was very slow and methodical.
 But I raised four walls that were as straight as a rod and exactly 90 degrees vertical.
-I had a builder friend come over from the uk after I had the four walls up and he checked it for me and was mightily impressed by my work, so I knew I’d done a good job.
+I had a builder friend come over from the UK after I had the four walls up and he checked it for me and was mightily impressed by my work.
+He said (of the walls) "Yep, they're straight.
+And I've got an eye like a shithouse rat."
+I knew I'd done a good job.

 In that time, despite eating like a horse every day, my weight had dropped to just over 11 stone and I looked lean and mean.
 Leaner and meaner than I think I had ever looked, at least not since I left school.

 When I said I ate like a horse, I was not kidding.
 After the first week of solid work, when my muscles began to ache less and I was feeling a lot stronger, I noticed that I was feeling hungry all the time.
 I was eating a very large bowl of cereal every morning before going on-site.
 I took with me only water and an apple and a banana for a mid morning snack, but soon had to take a sandwich as well as I was feeling starved by 2pm when I knocked off.